TheresaLui/SelfHelpContent_v2/articles/problemscopingques.microsoft-intune/problemscopingques-microsoftintune-enrollment-windows.md

 			"id": "What Operating System(s) are impacted?",
 			"order": 7,
 			"controlType": "multiselectdropdown",
+			"displayLabel": "What Operating System(s) are impacted?",
-			"displayLabel": "Select device types that are impacted", "dropdownOptions": [{
+			"dropdownOptions": [{
 					"value": "Windows 10 1511 or Ealier",
 					"text": "Windows 10 1511 or Ealier"